 With a conceptual approach, Conrad Hübbe (b.
 1989) explores the tradition of painting from a sculptural perspective in his monochrome drawings and large-scale installation works.
-Hübbe uses methods and techniques of translation to trace the ‚Nachleben‘ of the allegorical and symbolic power of images in time, space, and scale.
+Hübbe uses methods and techniques of translation to trace the ‚Nachleben‘ of the allegorical and symbolic power of images from a transcultural perspective.

+Growing up and situated between Germany and Poland, Hübbes’ interest lies in the transcultural aspects of images and motifs from the Central and Eastern European spheres.
 Conrad Hübbe lives and works in Hamburg, Berlin, and Warsaw.
 He studied Fine Arts in Hamburg and in the studio of Mirosław Bałka at the Academy of Fine Arts (ASP) in Warsaw.
-In 2022 he will graduate and receive his Masters’ Degree in the class of Andreas Slominski at the University of Fine Arts (HFBK) in Hamburg.
+He graduated in 2022 and received his Master’s Degree in the class of Andreas Slominski at the University of Fine Arts (HFBK) in Hamburg.

 For further information please get in touch through: firstname.lastname@example.org